Ratstail91/Toy/getting-started/standard-library.md

 ## getKeys(self: dictionary)

-This returns an array of all non-null keys stored within the dictionary.
+This function returns an array of all non-null keys stored within the dictionary.
 The order is undefined.

 ## getValues(self: dictionary)

-This returns an array of all values with non-null keys stored within the dictionary.
+This function returns an array of all values with non-null keys stored within the dictionary.
 The order is undefined.

+## hash(self)

+This function returns a hashed value of `self`.

+This function uses the internal literal hashing algorithms.
+As such, the following can't be hashed:

+* functions
+* types
+* opaques
+* `null`

+Any attempt to hash these will return -1, except `null` which returns 0.

 ## indexOf(self: array, value)